 Bedroom Four, we call the ‘love bird room.’
 Offering a queen-size bed, it reflects the owner’s feminine love of dreamy cozy bedrooms done eclectic style in lavender, turquoise, and blue.
 Starting by painting the walls a color called ‘Dreamy Cloud,’ she combined wicker furniture of white and natural, a small white cottage dresser, and a precious wood patina night stand.
 She fell in love with a Pier One painting of colorful perching love birds placed it over the headboard then complimented it with a small original Haitian art painting, and a small French-style mirror.
 This bedroom offers an en-suite bathroom with bathtub and in-tub shower (with hand-wand) and a vanity sink.

 Grounds: At the back of the property is a spacious sun-deck set with lounge and deck chairs and an outdoor table with sun-umbrella.
-At the time of this writing, (November 2012) we have just completed the first phase of a remodel, and it does not provide a water feature.
-In the near future we will be adding a large Jacuzzi tub or possiblly a small swimming pool.
-For now we encourage you to enjoy this unique property for its four-star interior amenities, and explore nearby Fort-Zachary Taylor Beach for your sun time and water play.
+It does not provide a water feature, but we encourage you to enjoy this unique property for its four-star interior amenities, and explore nearby Fort-Zachary Taylor Beach for your sun time and water play.

 Parking: Private off - street parking is provided for 1 car maximum in lot.
 Parking permit provided.
 If you arrive by car, please plan to park it and forget about it.
 Enjoy walking or biking around the island.